Scholars Striving Toward a Better World

 - Degree distinction with honors

-First-year Honors engineers build their fundamental knowledge with rigorous courses specific to the program.
-You’ll be enrolled in introductory Honors coursework, including the Catalyst & First Year Seminar, Honors general education and the Honors Introduction to Engineering (ENGR 102A/B).
+First-year Franke Honors engineers build their fundamental knowledge with rigorous courses specific to the engineering program and curriculum.
+You’ll be enrolled in introductory Honors coursework, such as the First Year Seminar, general education, and the Introduction to Engineering (ENGR 102A/B) with your Franke Honors peers.

 Scholarships & Awards